brianhigh/challenging_data/waddl_to_csv.md

 - See: https://www.unicode.org/faq/utf_bom.html#bom4
 - And: https://en.wikipedia.org/wiki/Byte_order_mark#UTF-16

+The BOM is the source of the "invalid multibyte string" error because `read.table()` does not know this is a UTF-16LE file having the associated BOM.

+The `\xff` and `\xfe` are the hexadecimal values for these two special "bytes", where a byte is 16 "bits".

 When we set `fileEncoding = "UTF-16LE"`, reading the first line, there are no errors.
 The BOM was removed automatically.